 When it comes to trek in Nepal, the first thing that pops up in everyone’s mind is either to do the Everest Base Camp Trek or Annapurna Base Camp Trek.
-As both of the treks are popular throughout the world, it is the common queries among the trekking enthusiasts.
-However, it is really very difficult to decide which one is best.
-If you have enough time then, both of the treks are amazingly beautiful and adventurous along with their unique features.
-But, if you are planning to do only one trek then, it is essential for you to collect information and compare both of the treks so that you can decide which one to trek.
+As both treks are popular throughout the world, it is the standard query among trekking enthusiasts.
+However, it is tough to decide which one is best.
+If you have enough time, both of the treks are amazingly beautiful and adventurous, along with their unique features.
+But, if you are planning to do only one tour, you need to collect information and compare both the treks to decide which one to walk.

 The information on this blog provides some insights into both Annapurna Base Camp Trek and Everest Base Camp Trek.
-This article could help you to determine your choice between either of the trek.
+This article could help you determine your choice between either trek.

-Stepping to the foot of the world’s tallest mountain is the dream of every trekker.
+Stepping to the foot of the world’s tallest mountain is every trekker's dream.
 Joining the trek to the Everest Base Camp, you will find yourself in front of the majestic Mount Everest.
-Spectacular mountain views and Sherpa culture are the highlights of the trek to the Everest region.
+Spectacular mountain views and Sherpa culture highlight the walk to the Everest region.

-You will get to observe the variety of landscapes and cultures while trekking in the Annapurna Region of Nepal.
-Passing through the subtropical region to the alpine and further trekking to the semi-deserted terrain, you will experience a totally different side of the Himalayas.
+You will observe the variety of landscapes and cultures while trekking in the Annapurna Region of Nepal.
+Passing through the subtropical region to the alpine and further trekking to the semi-deserted terrain, you will experience a different side of the Himalayas.

 Everest Base Camp Region

 The starting point of the Everest Region trek is Lukla.
-You can reach Lukla by taking the scenic flight from Kathmandu to Lukla.
-However, if you want to avoid the flight then, you can opt for Jiri to Everest Base Camp Trek.
-Around 8 hours of drive from Kathmandu, you can reach Jiri from where you can start your trek.
+You can reach Lukla by taking a scenic flight from Kathmandu to Lukla.
+However, if you want to avoid the flight, you can opt for Jiri to Everest Base Camp Trek.
+Around 8 hours of drive from Kathmandu, you can reach Jiri, where you can start your trek.
 Sir Edmund Hillary and Tenzing Norgay Sherpa completed their Everest Trek by trekking through the same route.
 Walking from Jiri to Lukla, you can continue your Trek from there.
 But you need an extra week more to reach Lukla or Namche if you choose to trek along this old route.

 Annapurna Trekking Region

 Pokhara is the gateway to most of the treks in the Annapurna region.
-Few hours of drive from Pokhara, you can reach Nayapul or Tikhedhunga from where you can start your trek to Annapurna region.
+A few hours of drive from Pokhara, you can reach Nayapul or Tikhedhunga, where you can start your tour to the Annapurna region.
 Either taking the drive or flight from Kathmandu, you can reach Pokhara.
-Further, you can also start your Annapurna Circuit trek from Besisahar, which is around an 8-hour drive from Kathmandu.
+Further, you can also begin your Annapurna Circuit trek from Besisahar, which is around an 8-hour drive from Kathmandu.